Have you seen or read French sayings? Ever wonder where they come from, those familiar sayings that roll off your tongue without a second thought?

 Unfortunately, throughout history and even today, the poor have suffered more than poverty.
 But the poor have had their famous defenders who made this saying popular by their words or deeds:

-So why do we still use these tired, old platitudes without a second thought–like instinct?
-Because they are old—familiar truths that withstood the test of time.
+So why do we still use these tired, old famous French sayings without a second thought--like instinct?
+Because they are old---familiar truths that withstood the test of time.
 They remind us of who we are, good and bad.
-Nature–human and out there–doesn’t change much throughout the centuries, even if the stories, styles, and names do.
+Nature--human and out there--doesn’t change much throughout the centuries, even if the stories, styles, and names do.